 Target total direct compensation is reviewed annually for all executives, as well as at the time of any material change in role.
-The bank's philosophy is to set the target total direct compensation to reflect the median of the competitive market, on average, Targets for an individual executive may be positioned above or below the median to reflect the experience, potential, performance, or other factors specific to the executive or role.
+The bank's philosophy is to set the target total direct compensation to reflect the median of the competitive market, on average.
+Targets for an individual executive may be positioned above or below the median to reflect the experience, potential, performance, or other factors specific to the executive or role.

+Benchmark Companies

 The companies and positions considered as part of the competitive market reflect operational and geographical responsibilities that are similar to that of each executive, where available.
-For additional information see the "Benchmark Companies" discussion box below.
+The following companies were considered when determining target compensation for fiscal 2017 for the NEOs: